Magnon corner states in twisted bilayer honeycomb magnets

 In the FM case, the classical ground state is represented by the uniform state $\mathbf{S}_{i,l}\equiv S \mathbf{\hat{z}}$, where the spins point along the $+z$ direction.
 In the ordered phase supported at sufficiently low temperatures, we obtain an effective magnon Hamiltonian through the linear spin-wave theory.
 Using the Holstein-Primakoff transformation \cite{PhysRev.58.1098}

 and neglecting magnon-magnon interactions, the spin Hamiltonian can be transformed into a quadratic magnon Hamiltonian

 where $d_{i}^{\dag }$ ($d_{i}$) is the bosonic creation (annihilation) operator.
 In subsequent calculations, the energy unit is set as the intralayer Heisenberg interaction amplitude $J$.
-In addition, the lattice constant of monolayer and the interlayer spacing between layers are both fixed as $1$.
+In addition, the lattice constant of monolayer and the interlayer spacing between layers are both set to $1$.

-\emph{Magnon corner states induced by the FM interlayer coupling.}---To diagnose the higher-order topology of the TBHM system, we first calculate the magnon energy spectrum of the TBHM with a rhombus boundary preserving the twofold rotational symmetry.
+\emph{Magnon corner states induced by the FM interlayer coupling.}---To diagnose the higher-order topology of the TBHM system with the FM interlayer coupling, we first calculate the magnon energy spectrum of the TBHM with a rhombus boundary preserving the twofold rotational symmetry.
 By numerically diagonalizing the magnon Hamiltonian Eq.~(\ref{H}) in real space, we plot the magnon energy spectrum in Fig.~\ref{fig1}.
-It is found that the magnon energy spectrum shows an energy gap caused by the FM interlayer coupling, and even more interestingly two in-gap states reside in the energy gap~[shown in Fig.~\ref{fig1}(b)].
+It is found that the magnon energy spectrum shows an energy gap, and even more interestingly two in-gap states reside in the energy gap~[shown in Fig.~\ref{fig1}(b)].
 As shown in Fig.~\ref{fig1}(c), the two in-gap states are symmetrically localized at the top and bottom corners of the rhombus, respectively, which are two mirror symmetric corners.
-Note that, due to the finite size effect, the two magnon corner states are not degenerate, and a small gap exists between them.
+Note that, due to the finite size effect, the two magnon corner states are not degenerate, and a small gap due to the hybridization of two corner states exists.
 The twofold symmetric in-gap corner states are a hallmark feature of the SOTMI in the TBHM, which are associate with a mirror winding number as demonstrated later in this paper.

-In the Supplemental Material (SM)~\cite{SM}, we demonstrate the two mirror symmetric magnon corner states still exist when including remote FM exchange couplings.
+In the SM~\cite{SM}, we demonstrate the two mirror symmetric magnon corner states still exist when including remote intralayer and interlayer FM exchange couplings.
 Moreover, we also show that six magnon corner states appear when considering a finite hexagon-shaped TBHM sample in the SM.
 These magnon corner states are six-fold rotation symmetric and localized at the six corners of the sample.